List of Bangladesh tropical cyclones

-Present day Bangladesh, due to its unique geographic location, suffers from devastating tropical cyclones frequently.
+Bangladesh suffers from devastating tropical cyclones frequently, due to its unique geographic location.
 The funnel-shaped northern portion of the Bay of Bengal amplifies the storm surge of landfalling tropical cyclones, affecting thousands of people.
-Some of the most devastating natural disasters in recorded history with high casualties were tropical cyclones that hit the region now comprising present-day Bangladesh.
+Some of the most devastating natural disasters in recorded history with high casualties were tropical cyclones that hit the region comprising present-day Bangladesh.
 Among them, the 1970 Bhola cyclone alone claimed approximately 300,000 to 500,000 lives, making it the deadliest tropical cyclone on record.

 History

 Tropical cyclones affecting Bangladesh have killed about 1.54 million people in the Bengal region.

 Bangladesh Space Research and Remote Sensing Organisation (SPARRSO), a government agency under the Ministry of Defence provides storm predictions and early warnings using feeds from NASA and NOAA's satellites.
-The warnings are usually given in a scale of 10, with 10 being used for the deadliest storms.
+The warnings are usually given on a scale of 10, with 10 being used for the deadliest storms.

 A detailed program for storm prevention was outlined by the government following the cyclone of 1991.
 A Comprehensive Cyclone Preparedness Programme (CPP) is jointly planned, operated, and managed by the Ministry of Disaster Management and Relief and the Bangladesh Red Crescent Society; a volunteer force of more than 32,000 are trained to help in warning and evacuation in the coastal areas.
 Around 2,500 cyclone shelters have been constructed in the coastal regions.
 The shelters are built on elevated platforms and serve the dual role of schools or community centers during normal weather.
 In Patenga, Chittagong, the coast has been heavily protected with concrete levees.
 Also, afforestation has been initiated in the coastal regions to create a green belt.